Herminia Borchard Dassel

 Herminia Borchard Dassel (born Herminia Borchard; 1821 – December 7, 1857), also known as Hermine Dassel, was a German-American painter, notable for her portraits and genre paintings.

 Biography

 Early life and education

-Dassel was born to a wealthy family in Königsberg, Prussia in 1821.
+Dassel was born to a wealthy family in Königsberg, Prussia, in 1821.
 Her father's job as a banker ensured her a privileged upbringing with an emphasis on education.
 Her father was bankrupted in 1839 and as a result her family lost their fortune, prompting Dassel to sell paintings to financially support her family.
-Later that year, she moved to Düsseldorf, Germany to study under Carl Sohn at the Düsseldorf School of Painting.
+Later that year, she moved to Düsseldorf, Germany to study under Karl Ferninand Sohn at the Düsseldorf School of Painting.
 Dassel left the Düsseldorf School of Painting in 1842 and continued to sell paintings, earning enough money so that she was able to study in Italy.
 There she painted a number of genre scenes, which gained her recognition throughout the United States and Europe.
 She was then forced to flee Italy because of the Revolution of 1848, settling in Philadelphia, Pennsylvania in 1849.